 Nitisinone has a Health Canada indication for the treatment of adult and pediatric patients with HT-1 in combination with a dietary restriction of tyrosine and phenylalanine.
-Nitisinone is a competitive inhibitor of 4-hydroxyphenyl-pyruvate dioxygenase, an enzyme upstream of fumarylacetoacetate hydrolase in the tyrosine catabolic pathway.
-It prevents the accumulation of the catabolic intermediates, which can be converted to the toxic metabolites, succinylacetone (SA) and succinylacetoacetate.
-Nitisinone (Orfadin) is supplied as capsules containing 2 mg, 5 mg, 10 mg or 20 mg of nitisinone, with the Health Canada-approved initial dose of nitisinone being 1 mg/kg body weight per day, in two divided doses orally.
-The drug is also available as an oral suspension (4 mg/mL), which was not included in the manufacturer's submission to CDR.
+Nitisinone is a competitive inhibitor of 4-hydroxyphenylpyruvate dioxygenase, an enzyme upstream of fumarylacetoacetate hydrolase in the tyrosine catabolic pathway.
+It prevents the accumulation of the catabolic intermediates, which can be converted to the toxic metabolites succinylacetone and succinylacetoacetate.
+Nitisinone (Nitisinone Tablets) is supplied as tablets containing 2 mg, 5 mg, and 10 mg of nitisinone, with the Health Canada-approved initial dosage of nitisinone being 1 mg/kg of body weight per day, in two divided doses orally.
 The dose of nitisinone should be adjusted individually based on weight, biochemical factors, and enzyme markers.
-The maximum daily dosage of nitisinone is 2 mg/kg.
+The maximum daily dose of nitisinone is 2 mg/kg.